 In May of 2020, the Center for Disease Control and Prevention (CDC) issued its Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019 (COVID-19), encouraging organizations to implement “policies and practices for social distancing” as a component of their transmission mitigation strategy.
-The CDC’s suggested best practice for altering workspaces included:
+The CDC’s suggested best practice for altering workspaces to hybrid work environments included:

 - Implement flexible worksites (e.g., teleworking)

 - Increase physical space between employees